dannyvankooten/dannyvankooten/RESUME.md

 In 2018 I co-founded Fathom Analytics, an open-source and privacy-focused software product for website analytics.
 I was the lead developer of the original open-source version of the project, which acquired well over 7.000 GitHub stars in its first year.

-Tech & skills: Golang, MySQL, SQLite, Postgres, git.
+Tech & skills: Golang, MySQL, SQLite, Postgres, Docker, git.

 ### Yoast ([yoast.com](https://yoast.com/))